chazzdesign/link-snitch/README.md

 4. Open the project options and click on "Advanced options".
 5. Grant access to your GitHub account.
 6. Click on "Import from GitHub".
-7. In the prompt window write the path to the repo in github: `username/link-snitch`.
+7. In the prompt window write the path to the repo in GitHub: `username/link-snitch`.
 8. Using the glitch browser to copy the contents of the `env.sample` file and use it to replace the contents of the secret `.env` file.

 #### Creating a bot in Slack

-*In this step you'll create and setup a bot that will look for links in the messages of the Slack channels you invite it in.*
+*In this step you'll create and set up a bot that will look for links in the messages of the Slack channels you invite it in.*

 1. Go to [api.slack.com](https://api.slack.com).
 2. Click on `Create New App`.